 The final step is to head into the Photos app, access the Recently Deleted folder and delete everything within.
 It's as easy as that.

 All Macs have a hidden gem for deleting photos from your iPhone too.
 Image Capture is a simple yet useful program that lets you very quickly delete photos permanently from your iPhone.

 Open Image Capture and ensure your iPhone knows that it can trust your Mac (usually a popup will appear on your iPhone asking you to confirm that you trust the Mac).
 You'll see your iPhone photos appear in the app.

-To delete them all, hit Command + A on your keyboard or select them with your mouse and then click the small red circular icon next to Import To at the bottom of the window.
+To delete them all, hit Cmd + A on your keyboard or select them with your mouse and then click the small red circular icon next to Import To at the bottom of the window.
 You'll be then prompted to confirm the deletion.

 You could also use iPhoto or Photos (iPhoto is replaced by Photos if you've upgraded your Mac beyond OS X 10.10.3) to delete images from an iPhone too.
 It isn't as fast as using Image Capture but you'll have the ability to recover the images more easily should you accidentally delete them.

-If you're on a Windows PC, the process is very straight forward.
-Plug in your iPhone to your PC and ensure you Trust/Allow the PC to access your iPhone.
+If you're on a Windows PC, the process is very straightforward.
+Plug your iPhone into your PC and ensure you Trust/Allow the PC to access your iPhone.